 12. High Waisted Briefs

-High waisted briefs should be a staple in every high waisted pants lover’s wardrobe.
-Some people may call them granny panties, but don’t listen to the hater.
-High waisted briefs are designed to help pull everything in for natural, slimming lines.
-They also make for a great barrier between your skin and your jeans, so you don’t have to worry about any rubbing or chaffing.
+High waisted briefs should be a staple in every high-waisted pants lover’s wardrobe.
+Some people may call them granny panties, but don’t listen to the haters.
+This classic brief is designed to help pull everything in for natural, slimming lines.
+They also make for a great barrier between your skin and your jeans, giving you full butt coverage, so you don’t have to worry about any rubbing or chaffing.
 What a concept!

 13. High Cut Briefs

-High cut underwear most commonly comes in a soft silk or cotton fabric.
-Like the name implies, this style has high cut leg holes on both sides for an attractive, leg-lengthening look.
+High cut underwear most commonly comes in soft silk or cotton fabric.
+As the name implies, this style has high-cut leg holes on both sides for an attractive, leg-lengthening look.

 14. Control Briefs